Buying your next home?

 Type:

-Individuals should be aware of increased scam activity as sophisticated cyber criminals take advantage of the busy tax period.
+Individuals and businesses should be aware of increased scam activity as sophisticated cyber criminals take advantage of the busy tax period.
 During this busy time, scammers may use sophisticated tactics to try and catch you off guard.
 There are various types of scams, and the intent is clear - they want to steal your money or personal information.

 Cyber criminals attempt to take advantage of this time of year with tax-related impersonation scams, namely those appearing to originate from the Australian Tax Office (ATO) or other government services such as myGov.